Abortion, Forza Italia's proposal infuriates the Democratic Party: "Insult to women"

-“This bill – he underlines Gaspari – does not prevent abortion.
+“This proposed law – he underlines Gasparri – does not prevent abortion.
 Simply, within the implementation of law 194, it offers not only moral but also economic help where the decision of pregnancy terminationby a woman, arises from economic difficulties.
-It does not change the law 194 – he concludes – nor does it want to prevent abortion.
-And those who shout against it are Nazis, they are the real enemies of law 194 that everyone quotes and no one reads.
-And it has nothing to do with the debate these days on rights because I anticipated this bill, amid applause, at the congress of Forza Italia of last February 23-24.
+It does not change the law 194 – he concludes – nor does he want to prevent abortion.
+And those who scream against are Nazis, they are the real enemies of law 194 that everyone quotes and no one reads.
+And it doesn’t even have anything to do with the recent debate on rights because I anticipated this bill, amidst applause, at the congress of Forza Italia of last February 23-24.
 Then between electoral commitments and the rest, I’ve taken it back now.”

 “We are faced with an insult to women”, attacks the group leader of the PD to the House Francesco Boccia.
-“When we are faced with abortions we are probably facing unwanted pregnancies and women’s choice must be respected, not economically induced.
-Perhaps Gaspari he didn’t read the interview Navy Berlusconi but with this proposal he is transforming I.E. in a confessional party”.
+“When we are faced with abortions we are probably faced with unwanted pregnancies and women’s choice must be respected, not economically induced.
+Perhaps Gaspari he didn’t read the interview Navy Berlusconi but with this proposal he is transforming FI in a confessional party”.

 Even for the Democratic Party senator Cecilia D’Elia the bill presented by Forza Italia “it is pure propaganda made on the skin of women, moreover by those who abolished the citizen’s income.
 This is not how we address the gap between desired children and the realization of parenthood projects.
 We are talking about unwanted pregnancies and women’s choices must be respected, not economically induced”.